Tuesday, June 11, 2024

 NIGHT & DAY - A TRANSFORMATIVE JOURNEY

-Today I am writing about a little more than a painting.
-My painting entitled "Night & Day" was created in 2022 and became one of my favourite creations because it's about transformation, and I have been in a profoundly transformative state for the past five years or so.
+Today I am writing about a little more than a artwork.
+My painting entitled "Night & Day" was created in 2022 and became one of my favourite creations.
+It's about transformation, and I have been in a profoundly transformative state for the past five years or so.
 I have been leaving old things behind me, like bad habits, bad behaviors, and silly, foolish things that did me no good.
 I am embarking on a spiritual cleansing, seeking my maker, seeking some kind of purity.
 I have been getting rid of all my baggage and looking forward with a lighter heart.
 I have been rekindling with my faith, which was always important to me but was seriously neglected.
 This is a journey that started slowly but surely after I met my wife Kristal in 2017, and even more after we had our first child Emmanuelle.
-A man has no choice but to become transformed when he becomes a husband and a dad, for you are no longer the center of your world.
+A man has no choice but to fall into a transformative state when he becomes a husband and a father.
+You cease to be the center of your world.

 This painting represents this journey, a journey that is not only a spiritual and psychological one, but it also applies to my artistic approach.